philipturner/molecular-renderer/Documentation/macos-instructions.md

 Run `bash install-openmm.sh` in Terminal, at the repo directory.
 Only run once, the first time the repo is downloaded.

-If you are having trouble installing the simulators, you can comment out the following lines of `Package.swift`: TODO

 ## Program Startup

 Open the source code in Xcode by double-clicking `Package.swift`.
 Do not run the code from within the Xcode UI.